Twispay/twispay.github.io/integration-tests.md

 ## Testing the integration

-Once the integration is complete you can test different transaction results by creating orders with the following amounts:
+Once the integration is complete you can test different transaction results by submitting orders with the following amounts:

 | **Amount**                                            | **Result**                                     |
 | ----------------------------------------------------- | ---------------------------------------------- |